Current Writers’ Sites

 Lionel Shriver

-Her best-known work is the 2003 book We Need to Talk about Kevin, featuring a school shooting.
+Shriver’s best-known work is the 2003 book We Need to Talk about Kevin, featuring a school shooting.
+It won the international Orange Prize for Fiction.
 Shriver called it her make or break novel, given her lack of success to that point.
-My favorite (and I think her most important) is The Mandibles: A Family 2029, which provides a dystopian view of what might happen if the world abandons the dollar as its go-to currency.
+My favorite (and I think her most important) is her 2016 book The Mandibles: A Family 2029, which provides a dystopian view of what might happen if the world abandons the dollar as its go-to currency.
 I’m tempted to buy a copy for every member of Congress.
 Another interesting book by Shriver is 2021’s Should We Stay or Should We Go, which addresses the issue of human decay and mortality.
 When Kay’s father dies of Alzheimer’s, she and her husband resolve to euthanize themselves when they turn 80.
 The book explores this decision through twelve chapters exploring the decision through parallel universes, with various interesting outcomes.
 Shriver’s latest book is the 2024 novel, Mania.
-While described as “tiresome” by the New York Times, I’m looking forward to it.
+While described as “tiresome” by the New York Times, I’m looking forward to it, as I regard Shriver as more dependable than The Times.
 As I read more of Shriver, I’m finding her the funniest writer (maybe second to Elinor Lipman) on this site.
 The Motion of the Body Through Space (2020) is utterly enjoyable and an astute send-up of the exercise culture of the newly converted.
+If you enjoy short stories, check out Property: Stories Between Two Novellas.
+Property is a good introduction to many themes that run through Shriver’s novels.
 Do check your political correctness at the door.
+Maybe start with the story, “Chapstick.”

 Elizabeth Strout